MosesLyatuu/tree-together/README.md

 ## Acknowledgements

  * My mentor David Bowers and Mitko Bachvarov provided helpful feedback and a link to the Flexbox guide.
- * Slack community for encouragement and information.
+ * Tutor support at Code Institute for their support.
+And slack community for encouragement and information.

 ## Contact

 For any questions or inquiries, please contact us at:

 Email: info@plantingtrees.org